-Amarc's 100%-owned 482 km JOY District covers the northern extension of the prolific Kemess porphyry Cu-Au district (the "Kemess District") in the Toodoggone region of north-central BC.
-A geological region with high potential for important porphyry and epithermal deposits, the Toodoggone is part of BC's Golden Horseshoe, which includes the Golden Triangle to the west and northwest.
+Amarc's 100%-owned 482 km2 JOY District covers the northern extension of the prolific Kemess porphyry Cu-Au district (the "Kemess District") in the Toodoggone region of north-central BC.
+A geological region with high potential for important porphyry and epithermal deposits, the Toodoggone is part of BC's Golden Horseshoe, which includes the Golden Triangle to the west.

 The JOY claims are located approximately 20 km north of the former Kemess South Mine and the government-approved Kemess underground project.
-In mid-2017, Centerra Gold Inc. ("Centerra") purchased the Kemess District from AuRico Metals Inc. for \$310 million.
+In mid-2017, Centerra Gold Inc. ("Centerra") purchased the Kemess District from AuRico Metals Inc. for \$310 million1.
 JOY is host to the open-ended PINE porphyry Cu-Au deposit (the "PINE Deposit") and the promising MEX porphyry Cu-Au deposit target.
 Work by Amarc has identified significant expansion potential that requires drill testing at both the PINE Deposit and at MEX.
-In addition, Amarc's extensive exploration surveys have identified a pipeline of other large (approximately 1 to 8 km) and high potential, porphyry Cu-Au targets, which cluster on the property.
+In addition, Amarc's extensive exploration surveys have identified a pipeline of other large and high potential, porphyry Cu-Au targets, which cluster on the property.
 Each of these target areas in themselves host multiple targets that are either drill-ready, or can rapidly be brought up to a drill ready status by the completion of focused surface surveys.

 Amarc has entered into an alliance with Freeport-McMoran Minerals Properties Canada Inc. ("Freeport"), a wholly owned subsidiary of Freeport-McMoRan Inc., to efficiently advance the JOY District.
 Under the terms of the agreement Freeport may acquire up to a 70% ownership interest by making staged investments totalling \$110 million.
-As project operator, Amarc has mobilized work crews to JOY to undertake a comprehensive 2021 exploration program, inclusive of drilling, which is designed to advance deposit delineation and assess several important-scale mineral systems.
-Drill and IP permits are in hand for the work programs being undertaken.
+As project operator, Amarc work crews completed a comprehensive 2021 exploration program at JOY,, inclusive of drilling, designed to advance deposit delineation and assess several importantscale mineral systems.
+Drill and IP permits were in hand for this years work.
+All drill core, rock and rock samples have been shipped to Actlabs in Kamloops, BC for preparation and analyses.
+Laboratory timelines in BC and across Canada have increased significantly this season.
+Assay results as they become available will be both reported and integrated into existing data sets in order to define next year's deposit delineation and district exploration programs

-&lt;sup>1 Centerra Gold Inc. news release January 8, 2018.
+1 Centerra Gold Inc. news release January 8, 2018.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JUNE 30, 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE SIX MONTHS ENDED SEPTEMBER 30, 2021

-The 462 km IKE District is located 33 km northwest of the historical mining community of Gold Bridge near the heartland of BC's producing porphyry Cu mines.
-The greater IKE District includes porphyry Cu-Mo-Ag deposit discovery (the "IKE Deposit"), the high potential Greater Empress Cu-Au Project (the "Greater Empress" area) that hosts the Empress Cu-Au-Ag deposit (the "Empress Deposit") and other significant porphyry Cu-Mo-Ag and Cu-Au-Ag replacement deposit targets, and also the number of promising porphyry Cu and epithermal Au-Ag targets.
+The 462 km2 IKE District is located 33 km northwest of the historical mining community of Gold Bridge near the heartland of BC's producing porphyry Cu mines.
+The greater IKE District includes porphyry Cu-Mo-Ag deposit discovery (the "IKE Deposit"), the high potential Greater Empress Cu-Au Project (the "Greater Empress" area) that hosts the Empress Cu-Au-Ag deposit (the "Empress Deposit") and other significant porphyry Cu-Au-Mo-Ag and Cu-Au-Ag replacement deposit targets, and also the number of promising porphyry Cu and epithermal Au-Ag targets.
 The District shares many characteristics with porphyry districts around the globe that host major, and commonly multiple, Cu±Au±Mo±Ag deposits and has the potential to possess the grades and resources necessary to develop into an important mining camp.